 - Before the end of the 12th week: W (no credit or grade) in all courses.

 - After the 12th week: W in all year-long courses*; F in all semester courses, unless the courses have been completed (in which case grade and credit are recorded), or unless the dean of student development find that the leave is justified (e.g., because of medical illness), in which case WI is recorded.

 - Between the beginning of the second semester and the end of the 12th week: W in all year-long courses* and all second-semester courses.

-- After the 12th week of the second semester: F in all courses* unless the dean of students finds that the leave is justified.
+- After the 12th week of the second semester: F in all courses* unless the dean of student development finds that the leave is justified.

 Types of Leave

 Students in good standing may request a personal leave of absence from the dean of student development and, if granted, take time off from the College.
 Such time away, often as a period of reassessment and self-evaluation, can prove to be educationally beneficial.
 A personal leave typically begins at the start of a semester and may be granted for that semester or more.